Skip to content

 Lake Kivu is the largest lake in Rwanda covering an area of about 2,700 square kilometers, forming part of the border between Rwanda and the Democratic Republic of Congo.

-Lake Kivu is a natural habitat to a variety of aquatic species.
+Lake Kivu is a natural habitat for a variety of aquatic species.
 Its lush environment, with its deep waters and high levels of dissolved gases like carbon dioxide and methane, offers a reliable environment to a diverse of aquatic animals.
 Lake Kivu is the major source of fresh fish in Rwanda with its prominent species being Kivu tilapia and Kivu trout.

 These fish species play a crucial role in the local community, providing a vital source of food and income.
 They allow people to catch fish both for personal consumption and for sale, helping to meet their financial needs and support their livelihoods.

 Beyond fish, Lake Kivu supports a variety of wild animals.
-It wetlands and shoreline areas are habitats for numerous bird species such as the African fish eagle and grey crowned crane which rely on it for food and nesting sites.
+Its wetlands and shoreline areas are habitats for numerous bird species such as the African fish eagle and grey crowned crane which rely on it for food and nesting sites.

 Lake Kivu offers visitors exceptional opportunities for boat tours, fishing expeditions, and a range of water adventures, including kayaking, canoeing, swimming, wakeboarding, waterskiing, stand-up paddle boarding, island hopping, and diving.